JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 ## FAQ

-Yes, **SQL Server Express** is a free version of Microsoft's SQL Server relational database management system (SSMS).
+**SQL Server Express** is a free version of Microsoft's SQL Server relational database management system (SSMS).

 It's designed for small-scale applications, development, and learning.